KSerrania/datadog-exercise/README.md

 * Add more interesting monitoring stats (percentiles, duration of the current downtime, time since last failure, ... ?),

-* Add a way to purge the database in case of need (because of the Docker for Mac issue, for example).
+* Add a way to purge the database in case of need,

+* Verify user input.

 ### About the architecture:
-* Put the database on a separate, independent server.
-In order to do so, create a HTTP gateway server which acts as an intermediary with the monitors and retrievers.

 * Create a Dockerfile for the python part, so that the user doesn't have to install the python packages.